apprenticius/Raspi-TeleboyTV/README.md

 The channel list is used as the list of channels in the virtual vcr.

 Finnally one have to enable auto start of the script virtual_vcr.py.
 Therefore one copies the file virtual_vcr.desktop to the folder /etc/xdg/autostart.

+Don't forget to edit user and password in virtual_vcr.py!